 Don’t Be A Slave to Osteoporosis Drugs

 Many Save Our Bones community members have shared their bad experiences with osteoporosis drugs, after taking different ones without any positive results.
-Once they stopped the drugs, they successfully got rid of osteoporosis with the Save Our Bones Program.
+Once they stopped the drugs, they successfully got rid of osteoporosis with the Osteoporosis Reversal Program.

 Here’s a perfect example, sent by Neita D. on March 15, 2012:

 “I have had osteoporosis for 5 years.
 I started on Boniva per my doctor.
 Two years ago my doctor took me off of Boniva and wanted me to take Actonel because my scores kept going down.
 So, I started doing my own research.
 I took myself off of Boniva and never started Actonel.
 That is when I ordered your book.
 I began the habit of walking every day and eating more and more vegetables.
 My osteoporosis has improved to osteopenia, even though my doctor only gives credit to the previously taken Boniva.
 Thanks for improving my health with your recommendations.
 I am a firm believer in this program.”

 Reverse Osteoporosis Fast!